HomeMy WebLinkAbout316.004 - Advance a 5-Inch Hose to a Standpipe or Sprinkler System FDCEffective Date: April 2007 Carl Delap, Captain

 appropriate 4.5” to 2.5” adaptor.

-or locks.
 Remove any debris with tools or gloved hand.
-Test for proper
+Test for proper clapper valve

-clapper valve operation with handle end of hydrant wrench (and mallet if
+operation with handle end of hydrant wrench (and mallet if necessary) prior to

 6. Connect the 5” hose to the FDC.